Kernels for (connected) Dominating Set on graphs with Excluded Topological subgraphs: Kernelization Algorithm for

 The graph $\tau(t)^*$ can be obtained from $G \setminus A$ by contracting all edges in $E(G \setminus A) \setminus E(\tau(t)^*)$ and adding all edges in $E(\tau(t)^*) \setminus E(G \setminus A)$.
 Since contracting and adding edges does not increase the size of a minimum $2$-dominating set of a graph, $\tau(t)^*$ has a $2$-dominating set of size $\cO(|S|)$.
 This completes the proof for the first part.

-Now assume that $G$ is a $H$-minor free graph.
-It is well known that fact that the treewidth of a $H$-minor free graph is at most the maximum treewidth of its torsos, see e.g.\cite{DemaineFHT05sub}.
-Thus to show that $\tw(G)=\cO(\sqrt{|S|})$ it is sufficient to show that its torsos has small treewidth.
+Now assume that $G$ is a \Hmf \, graph.
+It is well known that the treewidth of a \Hmf \, graph is at most the maximum treewidth of its torsos, see e.g.\cite{DemaineFHT05sub}.
+Thus to show that $\tw(G)=\cO(\sqrt{|S|})$ it is sufficient to show that its torsos have small treewidth.
 To conclude, $\tau(t)^*$ excludes an apex graph as a minor (see, e.g.~\cite[Theorem $13$]{Grohe03}) and it has a $2$-dominating set of size $\cO(|S|)$.
 By the bidimensionality of $2$-dominating set, we have that $\tw(\tau(t)^*)=\cO(\sqrt{|S|})$~\cite{DemaineFHT05sub,FominGT09con}.
-Now we add all the apices of $A$ to all the bags of the tree decomposition of $\tau(t)^*$ to obtain a tree decomposition for $\tau(t)'$ of width $ \cO(\sqrt{|S|})+h =\cO(\sqrt{|S|})$. \end{proof}
+Now we add all the apices of $A$ to all the bags of the tree-decomposition of $\tau(t)^*$ to obtain a tree-decomposition for $\tau(t)$ of width $ \cO(\sqrt{|S|})+h =\cO(\sqrt{|S|})$. \end{proof}

 Let us also remark that Irrelevant Vertex Rule is based on the performance of a polynomial time approximation algorithm.
-Thus by Lemmata~\ref{lemma:approximation}, \ref{lem:domseteqiv1} and ~\ref{lem:dstwbound}, and the fact that the treewidth of a graph is at most the maximum treewidth of its torsos, see e.g.\cite{DemaineFHT05sub}, we obtain the following lemma. \begin{lemma} There is a polynomial time algorithm that for a given graph $G$ and a dominating set $S$ of $G$, outputs graph $G'$ such that $G' \equiv_{\tDS} G $ and for every torso $\tau(t)$ of the tree-decomposition $(M,\Psi)$ of $G$, we have that $\tau(t)\setminus Z_t$ has a $2$-dominating set of size $\cO(|S|)$.
-Furthermore if $G$ is a $H$-minor free graph then $\tw(G)=\cO(\sqrt{|S|})$. \end{lemma}
+Thus by Lemmas~\ref{lemma:approximation}, \ref{lem:domseteqiv1} and ~\ref{lem:dstwbound}, and the fact that the treewidth of a graph is at most the maximum treewidth of its torsos, see e.g.\cite{DemaineFHT05sub}, we obtain the following lemma. \begin{lemma} There is a polynomial time algorithm that for a given graph $G$ and a dominating set $S$ of $G$, outputs graph $G'$ such that $G' \equiv_{\tDS} G $ and for every torso $\tau(t)$ of the tree-decomposition $(M,\Psi)$ of $G$, we have that $\tau(t)\setminus Z_t$ has a $2$-dominating set of size $\cO(|S|)$.
+Furthermore if $G$ is a \Hmf \, graph then $\tw(G)=\cO(\sqrt{|S|})$. \end{lemma}